fakela/documentation/tutorials/invoice-ocr.md

 ```

 ### payment_details
-In the JSON response below, we have the value of all the suppliers' payment details.
+In the JSON response below, we have the list of all the suppliers' payment details.

 > **Info** 📘
 >